 Man jailed for life for murdering grandad and hiding body in Sussex

+Man jailed for life for murdering grandad and concealing body in Sussex

 Stephen Castle killed Wayne Woodgate shortly after seeing him in Tunbridge Wells and forcing him into a van, Kent Police said.